"Brave" wins Best Animated Feature Oscar

 LOS ANGELES "Brave," the story of a rebellious, red-headed princess, won the Oscar on Sunday for Best Animated Feature.

-The fairy tale from Disney's Pixar studio is set in the ancient Scottish highlands and centres around independent, horseback-riding teen, Princess Merida, who defies her mother and breaks with tradition.
+The fairy tale from Disney's Pixar studio is set in the ancient Scottish highlands and centers around horseback-riding teen Princess Merida, who defies her mother, breaks with tradition and does her own thing.

 When a witch grants Merida an ill-fated wish and turns her mother into a bear, the girl must gather all her resources to bring her family back together.